 Accommodate Sellers Demands

 Often sellers are confident that the standard demands of today’s listing agent are unnecessary, and they attempt to take charge of nearly every role of a listing agent.
 Especially true in marketing, sellers cannot comprehend the importance of high-quality digital photography and 360-degree virtual tours for online marketing and competing in a technologically advanced marketplace.
 Nor do they believe the proven sales strategy of staging a property is worth the hassle and expense.
-Some Southern California listing agents get homeowners to sign a listing agreement by allowing the seller to take charge of the listing; doubtful that the home will sell for the total market value.
+Some Greater Los Angeles listing agents get homeowners to sign a listing agreement by allowing the seller to take charge of the listing; doubtful that the home will sell for the total market value.
 A real estate agent has the job of bringing you a qualified buyer.
 You’re working with a highly qualified cash buyer when you sell your house directly.
 Any concerns about the buyer receiving loan approval, the hassles of showings, and the marketing expenses go out the window.
 Direct buyers like those at Homesmith Group can let you pick your guaranteed closing date in a few weeks if you’re ready.

-Another one of the shady things some Southern California listing agents do to get homeowners to sign a listing agreement is to lead sellers to believe that they, a top listing agent, will personally handle the listing and are therefore worth their high commissions.
+Another one of the shady things some Greater Los Angeles listing agents do to get homeowners to sign a listing agreement is to lead sellers to believe that they, a top listing agent, will personally handle the listing and are therefore worth their high commissions.
 But, in reality, they’ll be handing it over to a junior team member who is learning the ropes on your listing while the top agent is on their way to another listing appointment.
 Nothing is more frustrating than having to start at the beginning with another agent in the attempt to be heard when they hold one of the most significant transactions of your life in their hands as well.
 Working with a direct buyer like those at Homesmith Group means no switch-out because you’re working directly with your buyer, and there won’t be commissions to come off your profits at closing.
 In addition, when you sell directly to Homesmith Group, you won’t have any expenses, no worries about repairs, contingencies, or closing costs.

 Sell My House Fast To Homesmith Group